 Naslund surveyed Hayden’s body.
 Rigor hadn’t begun.
 Her bowels had loosened.
 Shutting out the excrement, Naslund moved closer.
 No whiff of decomposition.
 The victims hadn’t been dead long.
 She saw a milky fluid glistening on the inside of Hayden’s upper thighs.
 Was it semen?
 She made a mental note and re-examined the torso, letting her eyes travel upward from feet to neck.
 Muscular legs, strong arms.
 No signs of trauma.
 Although Hayden’s head hair was blonde, her pubic hair was brown.
 Naslund looked again.
 A head dye job, she decided.
 Gentlemen preferred blondes, or was it that blondes preferred gentlemen?

 Hayden had joined the ink club.
 She had a collection of ‘bedroom’ tattoos, visible only when naked.
 The most noticeable tat was above her pubic bone: a signpost about two-centimetres long, pointing south, with a ‘G’ on it.
 Nice one, Naslund thought.
 To the G-spot, Jeeves.
 Two small G-signs adorned each breast, just below the nipples, pointing down.
 Naslund chuckled privately.
-Maybe Hayden had some directionally-challenged boyfriends.
+Maybe Hayden had some directionally-challenged lovers.
 Nothing new there.

 She leaned closer.
 Wrong.
 It was a thin wire ligature, cutting deeply into the skin.
 She shifted to the side, carefully moved Hayden’s hair, and inspected the back of her neck.
 The wire was crossed just below the top spinal vertebra and twisted five times, very neatly.

 Naslund’s mind quickened.
 The victim couldn’t have pulled the wire that deep herself and then twisted it, certainly not so neatly.
 Whoever twisted it was meticulous.
 Despite her decision to consider Zupan a POI, she immediately thought of him.
 A meticulous man.
 Those remote eyes.
 The eyes of a killer?
-She felt for the Sig Sauer in her shoulder holster.
-Relax, she told herself, he’s under guard.

 Moving on to Novak, she found similar indications, but the MO was different.
 There was only one ligature: the broad end of a dark red necktie, again about five centimetres wide.
 No wire.
 Perhaps Novak hadn’t been murdered.
 She assessed the whole scene.
 Maybe he strangled Hayden and then hanged himself?
 Possible.
 More questions surfaced, buzzing her mind like bees.
 Did the twin red neckties signify anything?
 If so, what?
 If suicide was in play, why didn’t Novak just weigh himself down and jump in the pool?
 It’d be easier than hanging himself.
 Was he making a statement?